amuhammadbdimshealth/Nodejs-Learning/00-My_Notes/17-Advanced Authentication.md

 1. [DONE] - Review Session concept
 2. [DONE] - Show products that were created by the logged in user
 3. [DONE] - Restrict product modification by other than the actual product creator
-4. [TODO] - Restrict product deletion by other than the actual product creator
+4. [DONE] - Restrict product deletion by other than the actual product creator

 ## Notes